smithy-lang/smithy/docs/source-2.0/spec/service-types.rst

     }

-The :ref:`property-trait` is used to bind a member to the named property when the member name does not match a property name.
+The :ref:`property-trait` is used to bind a member to a resource property if the member name does not match the property name.
 This is useful if the member name cannot be changed due backwards compatibility reasons, but resource property modeling is being added to your Smithy model.